Counting paths in directed graphs: Preliminaries

 the two different paths $(e_1,\ldots,e_4,e_1,\ldots,e_4)$ and $(e_1,\ldots,e_4)$ have the same underlying subgraph.

-However, due to Theorem~\ref{permutation}, any finite path in an acyclic $R$-labelled directed graph can be identified with a subgraph because then the order of edges is uniquely fixed.
-In this setting, we have the following result: \begin{lemma}[\cite{c-a20}]\footnote{This lemma is stated in \cite{c-a20} without the acyclicity assumption, which makes it false as stated.} Let $E$ be a finite acyclic $R$-labelled directed graph such that
+However, due to Theorem~\ref{permutation}, any finite path in an acyclic $R$-labelled graph can be identified with a subgraph because then the order of edges is uniquely fixed.
+In this setting, we have the following result (which is a special case of Lemma~\ref{lemma2}): \begin{lemma} Let $E$ be a finite acyclic $R$-labelled directed graph such that

-and $p$ be a path of length~$k\geq 1$.
-Then, the only such graphs satisfying Chirvasitu Property for $p$ are paths $(e_{1},\ldots,e_{k})$. \end{lemma}
+and $p$ be a path in $E$ of length~$k\geq 1$.
+Then the only such graphs satisfying the Chirvasitu property for $p$ with its labelling omitted are paths $(e_{1},\ldots,e_{k})$. \end{lemma}